 \section{Abstract}

 Spatial constraints such as rigid barriers affect the dynamics of cell populations, potentially altering the course of natural evolution.
-In this paper, we study the population genetics of \textit{Escherichia coli} proliferating in microchannels with open ends.
-Our experiments reveal that competition among two fluorescently labeled \textit{E. coli} strains growing in a microchannel generates a stripe pattern aligned with the axial direction of the channel.
-To account for this observation, we study a lattice population model in which reproducing cells push entire lanes of cells towards the open ends of the channel.
-By combining mathematical theory, numerical simulations, and experiments, we find that the fixation dynamics is extremely fast along the axial direction, with a logarithmic dependence on the number of cells per lane.
-In contrast, competition among lanes is a much slower process.
-We also demonstrate that random mutations that appear in the middle and at the boundaries of the channel are highly likely to reach fixation.
-By theoretically studying competition between strains of different fitness, we find that the population structure in such a spatially confined system strongly suppresses selection.
+In this paper, we investigate the population genetics of \textit{Escherichia coli} proliferating in microchannels with open ends.
+Our analysis is based on a population model in which reproducing cells shift entire lanes of cells towards the open ends of the channel.
+The model predicts that diversity is lost very rapidly within lanes, but at a much slower pace among lanes.
+As a consequence, two mixed, neutral \textit{E.~coli} strains competing in a microchannel must organize into an ordered regular stripe pattern in the course of a few generations.
+These predictions are in quantitative agreement with our experiments.
+We also demonstrate that random mutations appearing in the middle of the channel are much more likely to reach fixation than those occurring elsewhere.
+Our results illustrate fundamental mechanisms of microbial evolution in spatially confined space. \end {abstract}